Updated Jan 11th, 2022

-Putting It Off…What Is Procrastination Telling You?
+Putting It Off…What Might Your Procrastination Be Telling You?

 “When I keep putting something off, it may not be procrastination, but a decision I’ve already made and not yet admitted to myself.”